EmeraldSlash/SessionLocker/README.md

 # SessionLocker

 This is a library for doing DataStore session locking in Roblox.
-The system design been used in production code, but this particular codebase has not been battle-tested yet as I have only just just extracted it out into a reusable library for use in an upcoming project.

-For reading the code, I recommend a tab width of 3 since that's what I wrote it with (and my Luau formatting style depends on tab width).
-Unfortunately GitHub does not provide this tab width as a selectable option, but you can get it for a particular file by appending `?ts=3` to the end of the file's URL.

 At the moment, this library provides:
 - DataStore session locking, including session reuse capabilities